datto/php-parser/README.md

 # Parser for PHP

 Specifies the rules that define your context-free grammar, and then gain the ability to parse any text source.
 The output is an abstract syntax tree ready for semantic analysis.

 ## Features

 * Powerful recursive-descent parser
-* Fully unit tested (100% code coverage)
+* 100% unit-test coverage
-* Ultra-lightweight
+* Ultra-lightweight (just one small file)

 ## Requirements